IndieBuilds/.github/profile/README.md

 ## The Mission and Vision! 🫡

-The mission and vision of IndieBuilds is to provide a marketplace where indie game developers can sell their games to their auidence.
+The mission and vision of IndieBuilds is to provide a marketplace where indie game developers can sell their games to their auidence and earn enough to do it agian and agian and dare we say AGAIN!

 The types of games allowed on IndieBuilds meets no bounds.
-Games can range from all sorts of projects such as

-- Free to Play (FTP) demos and games.
+IndieBuilds allows independent game developers

+- Distribute their games for free.
 - Commercial games sold for 💸.
 - Demos of commercial or Free to Play games